ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 |Xpath expression for filtering on a certain date-time range|input sample expression|
 |Exporting the xpath events for support|input sample expression|

-## Troubleshooting scripts
+## Collect logs from event viewer as a zip file
 Navigate to the folder where the ECMA Host was installed  > Troubleshooting > Scripts.

-1. CollectTroubleshootingInfo
-   1. This script allows you to collect all logs that are in the event viewer and exprt them as a CSV file.
+CollectTroubleshootingInfo -This script allows you to collect all logs that are in the event viewer and exprt them as a CSV file.
-1. TestECMA2HostConnection
-   1. This script will send a SCIM GET or POST request in order to validate that the ECMA Connector Host is operating and responding to requests.
-    It should be run on the same computer as the ECMA Connector Host service itself.

 ## Understanding incoming SCIM requests